Video and text by TIM FAULKNER/ecoRI News staff

 WARWICK, R.I. — The proposed Burrillville fossil-fuel power plant is on life support, according to one of the main lawyers fighting the project.

-Jerry Elmer, senior attorney for the Conservation Law Foundation, made the pronouncement after the three-member Energy Facilities Siting Board (EFSB) agreed to hold a hearing on whether to suspend the application for the Clear River Energy Center.
+Jerry Elmer, senior attorney for the Conservation Law Foundation, made the pronouncement after the three-member Energy Facility Siting Board (EFSB) agreed to hold a hearing on whether to suspend the application for the Clear River Energy Center.
 At issue is the developer’s fight over paying to connect the $1 billion facility to the regional power grid.

 Invenergy Thermal Development LLC is suing National Grid and ISO New England, the operator of the regional power grid, because the Chicago-based company believes the $164 million interconnection cost should be paid by ratepayers.

 The problem is that the EFSB stated at its Dec.
 12 hearing that foisting that expense on ratepayers would alter one of the main provisions of the application: cost.
 Passing along a multimillion-dollar bill to ratepayers is a significant change to the application that warrants suspension or dismissal, according to project opponents.

 Elmer said Invenergy has no good options.
 If it wins the lawsuit and tries to pass the cost to ratepayers, the EFSB will halt the natural-gas/diesel project because of the change in the cost paradigm.
 If Invenergy loses the lawsuit, then it will be asked to pay the $164 million interconnection costs, which it says it will not do.

 “So win or lose, the case is over,” Elmer said.

 Invenergy reacted to Elmer’s declaration by saying it doesn't respond to speculation.